onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 3. The invariants `I_sharp` and `I_macro` are not sufficient to describe the crossover.
 Additional pattern measures would be needed to capture the anomalous behavior.

-World A serves as an effective layer reminder that real quantum classical transitions may involve more complex patterns than simple sharp or gradual scenarios, and that encodings must be tested against such possibilities.
+World S, World G and World A are effective-layer conceptual tools for reading tension patterns.
+They do not assert any particular microscopic ontology or commit Q034 to a specific world type in real physics.

 ---

 ## 6. Falsifiability and discriminating experiments

 This block specifies experiments and protocols that can test the Q034 encoding.
-They can falsify specific choices of encodings and functionals, but they do not prove or disprove quantum theory.
+They can falsify specific choices of encodings and functionals in `Enc_QC`, but they do not prove or disprove quantum theory and they do not decide which counterfactual world label best describes the actual universe.

 ### Experiment 1: Mesoscopic interference under controlled decoherence

 *Goal:*
 Test whether a given encoding library `L_QC` and the associated `Tension_QC` functional can correctly track the disappearance of interference as environment coupling is increased for mesoscopic objects.
+This experiment probes the behaviour of Q034 encodings and does not attempt to solve the canonical crossover problem itself.

 *Setup:*

 * Select a family of mesoscopic systems, for example fullerene interference or small mechanical resonators.
-* For each system, design an interference experiment with a tunable environment parameter, such as gas pressure, temperature, or electromagnetic noise.
+* For each system, design an interference experiment with a tunable environment parameter, such as gas pressure, temperature or electromagnetic noise.
 * Fix in advance:

   * an encoding `E_k` in `L_QC`,
   * the weights `a_Q(k)` and `a_env(k)`,
-  * the functionals that define `DeltaS_Q` and `DeltaS_env`.
+  * the functionals that define `DeltaS_Q` and `DeltaS_env` from observed summaries.

 *Protocol:*

 1. Prepare the mesoscopic system in a superposition that can produce a clear interference pattern at low environment coupling.
 2. For a sequence of environment settings, perform the interference experiment and record:

    * visibility of the interference pattern,
    * decoherence time estimates,
    * environment characteristics.
 3. For each environment setting, construct a state `m_data` in `M_QC_reg` that encodes the observed summary statistics at a fixed set of resolution levels `R_k`.
 4. Compute `DeltaS_Q(m_data; k, r)` and `DeltaS_env(m_data; k, r)` for all `r` in `R_k`, then `Tension_QC(m_data; k, r)`.
 5. Plot the tension profile `Profile_QC(m_data; k)` as environment coupling increases.
-6. Compare the observed profile to the expectations of World S and World G.
+6. Compare the observed profile to the expectations of World S, World G and World A as pattern templates.

 *Metrics:*

 * Correlation between interference visibility and `Tension_QC` at the most relevant resolution levels.
 * Shape of `Profile_QC` as a function of environment parameter.
-* Whether the sharpness indicator `I_sharp(m_data; k)` increases in a way consistent with a crossover.
+* Whether the sharpness indicator `I_sharp(m_data; k)` increases in a way consistent with a crossover, and whether `I_macro(m_data; k)` behaves as expected.

 *Falsification conditions:*

-* If, over a wide range of environment parameters, `Tension_QC(m_data; k, r)` fails to track the disappearance of interference in any coherent way, and small modifications of the encoding within the fixed catalogue do not improve this, then the chosen encoding `E_k` and functional family are considered falsified.
+* If, over a wide range of environment parameters, `Tension_QC(m_data; k, r)` fails to track the disappearance of interference in any coherent way, and small modifications of the encoding within the fixed catalogue do not improve this, then the chosen encoding `E_k` and functional family are considered falsified for Q034.
 * If `Tension_QC` remains low even when interference visibility has clearly vanished, for all plausible choices of summary statistics allowed by the encoding, the encoding is judged misaligned with the intended physical content of Q034.

 *Semantics implementation note:*
 All observables in this experiment are implemented using continuous time and continuous configuration space models, approximated numerically where necessary.
-The implementation uses discretisations only as numerical devices, not as changes in the underlying field type.
+The implementation uses discretisations only as numerical devices.
+They do not alter the underlying field type declared in the metadata.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific Q034 encodings but does not resolve whether the universe is closer to World S, World G, or World A in all regimes.
+Falsifying a particular Q034 encoding in this experiment does not solve the canonical problem and does not show that the universe is in any specific counterfactual world.
+It only indicates that the tested encoding is not an adequate effective-layer representation for this node.

 ---

 ### Experiment 2: Macroscopic superposition tests with optomechanical systems

 *Goal:*
-Assess whether Q034 encodings can distinguish between scenarios where macroscopic superpositions are practically forbidden and scenarios where they remain, in principle, observable.
+Assess whether Q034 encodings can distinguish between scenarios where macroscopic superpositions are practically forbidden and scenarios where they remain in principle observable.
+As in Experiment 1, the goal is to test encodings and pattern sensitivity rather than to decide the final physical status of macroscopic superpositions.

 *Setup:*

 * Consider an optomechanical system such as a levitated nanoparticle or a mechanical mirror capable of being placed in a spatial superposition.
 * Design a protocol to generate and test such superpositions under different isolation and cooling conditions.
 * Fix in advance:

   * an encoding `E_k` that includes resolution levels covering the scale of the optomechanical device,
-  * weights and functionals for `DeltaS_Q`, `DeltaS_env`, and `Tension_QC`.
+  * weights and functionals for `DeltaS_Q`, `DeltaS_env` and `Tension_QC`.

 *Protocol:*